Three Strategies for Emotional Well-Being during COVID-19

 So, please, do not underestimate your ability to adapt.
 Keep in mind that when you stubbornly cling to ‘what was’, you undermine your ability to see new possibilities.

-Here are a couple of strategies to help you create a smoother path to your future:
+Here are strategies to help you create a smoother path to your future

 1. Ask yourself a question and project yourself into the future.

 Close your eyes take a deep breath and ask yourself, “In 10 years, how will I want to remember telling the story of how I responded to this crisis?”

 Roxane Cohen Silver, Ph.D. (a professor in the Department of Psychology and Social Behavior, Department of Medicine, and the Program in Public Health at the University of California, Irvine) has been actively involved in research, teaching, mentoring and administration since 1989.
 She corroborates that focusing on the future, rather than the past, is what ultimately helps us cope with difficult experiences